abussalb/meta-analysis-statistical-tools/documentation/package-documentation/html/_sources/source_assess_treatment_efficacy.meta_analysis.rst.txt

     :show-inheritance:

 .. note:: An example of the use of this package is proposed in ``example\meta-analysis``.
-Data is available to review and update the work presented in *Bussalb et al.*.
+Data is available to review and update the work presented in *Bussalb et al., 2019*.